exonum/exonum-doc/src/roadmap.md

 to using [third-party libraries](https://en.wikipedia.org/wiki/Third-party_software_component).
 Typical workflow in this case is as follows:

-- Download the source code of Exonum Core and additional modules
+- Download the source code of Exonum and additional modules
 - Implement the logic of interaction with blockchain and other functionality
 - Build the application
 - Deploy it on the necessary hardware infrastructure